 Failed Fact Checks

-- None to date as they do not produce original content, however, the sources used have failed numerous fact checks.
+- None in the Last 5 years as they do not produce original content; however, the sources used have failed numerous fact checks.